batmen-lab/batmen-lab.github.io/research/index.md

 # <i class="fas fa-microscope"></i>Research

 We make our research visible to both the computational biology and machine learning community.
-See the overview of my research and recent publications below.
+See the overview of our research and recent publications below.

 {% include banner.html image="images/research_flow.png" %}